-- NYS DEC GP-0-15-002 exposure restrictions states that any exposed earthwork shall be stabilized in accordance with the - guidelines of this plan.
-Trees and vegetation shall be protected at all times as shown on the detail drawing and as directed by the engineer. - 2.
-Care should be taken so as not to channel concentrated runoff through the areas of construction activity on the site. - 3.
-Fill and site disturbances should not be created which causes water to pond off site or on adjacent properties.
-4. Runoff from land disturbances shall not be discharged or have the potential to discharge off site without first being intercepted by a control structure, such as a sediment trap or silt fence.
+- NYS DEC GP-0-15-002 exposure restrictions states that any exposed earthwork shall be stabilized in accordance with the guidelines of this plan. - Trees and vegetation shall be protected at all times as shown on the detail drawing and as directed by the engineer. - 2.
+Care should be taken so as not to channel concentrated runoff through the areas of construction activity on the site.
+3. Fill and site disturbances should not be created which causes water to pond off site or on adjacent properties. - 4.
+Runoff from land disturbances shall not be discharged or have the potential to discharge off site without first being intercepted by a control structure, such as a sediment trap or silt fence.
 Sediment shall be removed before exceeding 50% - of the retention structure's capacity.
-5. For finished grading, adequate grade shall be provided so that water will not pond on lawns for more than 24 hours after - rainfall, except in swale flow areas which may drain for as long as 48 hours after rainfall.
-6. All swales and other areas of concentrated flow shall be properly stabilized with temporary control measures to prevent - erosion and sediment travel.
+5. For finished grading, adequate grade shall be provided so that water will not pond on lawns for more than 24 hours after - rainfall, except in swale flow areas which may drain for as long as 48 hours after rainfall. - 6.
+All swales and other areas of concentrated flow shall be properly stabilized with temporary control measures to prevent erosion and sediment travel.
 Surface flows over cut and fill areas shall be stabilized at all times.

-7. All sites shall be stabilized with erosion control materials within 7 days of final grading. - 8.
-Temporary sediment trapping devices shall be removed from the site within 30 days of final stabilization.
+8. Temporary sediment trapping devices shall be removed from the site within 30 days of final stabilization.